zackelia/codebreaker-2019/Task 7/README.md

 There are actually 3 keys in the program!
 We see that these keys are 256, 512, and 1024 bit respectively.
 Since `keygen` has three different sizes of keys to generate, we can assume that generating a key of size `n` uses an existing public key of size `n/2`.

 Now that we know what public key is being used, we need to figure out what r keys are.
 We can see that when `get_r_keys` is called, it is passed the public key from before.
 This indicates that certain r keys are associated with certain public keys.
 In this function, `base64decode` is called twice and it returns these 2 decodings concatenated together.
-When we found the public keys in the output of `strings` there were also several base64 encoded strings immeadietly following:
+When we found the public keys in the output of `strings` there were also several base64 encoded strings immediately following:

 ```
 pTo199138gu60LE4sX/pjMnQ5l3LIQ1acv7229NLz3M=